Angeld55/Object-oriented_programming_FMI/Sem. 06/README.md

     f(t); // Copy constructor
     g(t); // nothing.
 We are passing it as a reference.
 We are not copying it!

     Test* ptr = new Test();  // Default constructor // we create a new object in the dynamic memory.
-The constructor must be invoked explicitly
+The destructor must be invoked explicitly  (with delete)

     delete ptr; // Destructor